 The database file may be given any name you like (typically you would use the name of your park), and it will have a file extension of ".PRK" (which you may not always see, depending on your Windows settings).
 After setting it up for the first time, you should save it to your hard disk using File -- Save As from the main menu.
-Typically the file will be placed in the same folder on your hard drive as the program itself, for instance "C:\Program Files\Campground Master\", but it may be placed somewhere else if you prefer (see the guidelines below).
+In older versions of Windows and versions of Campground Master prior to 4.2, the database file is typically placed in the same folder on your hard drive as the program itself, for instance "C:\Program Files\Campground Master\".
+In Windows XP, the default location is the "Shared Documents" folder, and in Windows Vista the default location is the "Public Documents" folder.
+The database can be placed somewhere else if you prefer (see the guidelines below).